 Ch 61.
+S.9.(3)(a) A. Building

-S.9.(3)(a) All The ilding local building, fire, and health requirements must be met and maintained. e building housing a family child care home must be safe and in good repair.
-It st be adequately lighted and have a safe source of heat.
-FD/LG Handbook 7.11B 7/25/91 1.
-The family child care home shall have an operable smoke detector and fire extinguisher with a current certificate.
+All local building, fire, and health requirements must be met and maintained.
+The building housing a family child care home must be safe and in good repair.
+It must be adequately lighted and have a safe source of heat.

+FD/LF Handbook 7.11B 7/25/91

+- 1. The family child care home shall have an operable smoke detector and fire extinguisher with a current certificate.
 At least one (1) operable smoke detector must be installed on each floor of the family child care home.
-There shall be a minimum of two (2) smoke detectors installed in homes with split floor plans.
-FD/LG Handbook 7.11D L .G 2.
-A copy of the current and approved annual fire inspection report completed by a Certified fire inspector must be on file with the licensing authority.
-FD/LG Handbook 7.11C LG i 3.
+There shall be a minimum of two (2) smoke detectors installed in homes with split floor plans. - FD/LF Handbook 7.11D LG 2.
+A copy of the current and approved annual fire inspection report completed by a Certified fire inspector must be on file with the licensing authority. - FD/LF Handbook 7.11C LG 3.
 Large family child care homes shall conform to state standards adopted by the State Fire Marshal, Chapter 69A-36, F.A.C.
-Uniform Fire Safety Standards for Child Care Facilities.
-FD/LG Handbook 7.12A 11/7/07 4.
-The family child care home shall have at least one operable, installed, corded telephone installed in a room approved for child care.
-FD/LG Handbook 7.12B 5.
-At all times and appropriate for the activity, lighting in family child care homes must be sufficient enough to allow for safe movement and egress, and permit the child care personnel to visually observe and supervise children in care.
-Ch 61.
-S.9.(3) 6.
-The family child care home shall have a safe source of heat.
-FD/LG Handbook 7.12C The home must have proper ventilation and the temperature maintained between sixty-five (65) and eighty-two (82) degrees Fahrenheit.
-7/25/91 7.
-Portable electric fans within reach of children must have adequate protective screening.
-FD/LG Handbook 7.1 8.
-Animals, pets or fowl must be properly vaccinated, if vaccinations are available for the type of animal, pet or fowl, and be free from disease.
+Uniform Fire Safety Standards for Child Care Facilities. - FD/LF Handbook 7.12A 11/7/07 - 4.
+The family child care home shall have at least one operable, installed, corded telephone installed in a room approved for child care. - FD/LF Handbook 7.12B - 5.
+At all times and appropriate for the activity, lighting in family child care homes must be sufficient enough to allow for safe movement and egress, and permit the child care personnel to visually observe and supervise children in care. - Ch 61.
+S.9.(3) - 6.
+The family child care home shall have a safe source of heat. - FD/LF Handbook 7.12C

+The home must have proper ventilation and the temperature maintained between sixty-five (65) and eighty-two (82) degrees Fahrenheit.

+7. Portable electric fans within reach of children must have adequate protective screening.

+8. Animals, pets or fowl must be properly vaccinated, if vaccinations are available for the type of animal, pet or fowl, and be free from disease.
 Animals that are poisonous, aggressive, venomous, or pose a potential threat of harm to children in care are prohibited.
 Custodial parents or legal guardian must be informed in writing of all animals on the premises of the home.
 Such information may be provided by way of a parent flier, a notification statement, or a statement included in the child's enrollment form.
 Documentation of current immunizations must be available for review upon request by the licensing authority.

-8/3/05 9.
-Any animal, which according to the records of Pinellas County Animal Services has bitten a human more than once, or exhibited aggressive behavior, or has been declared dangerous pursuant to Chapter 767.12, Chapter 14 Pinellas County Code, or any comparable law, shall not be on the property of the family child care home.
-FD/LG Handbook 7.2A 10.
-All areas and surfaces accessible to children shall be free of toxic substances and hazardous materials/equipment/tools, including power tools, plastic bags, matches, candles, lighters, etc. These items as well as knives, sharp tools, BB guns, pellet guns and other potentially dangerous hazards, shall either be stored in a locked area or must be inaccessible and out of a child's reach.
-FD/LG Handbook 7.2B 11.
-All potentially harmful items including cleaning supplies, flammable products, poisonous and toxic and hazardous materials must be labeled and used according to manufacturer's recommendation.
+9. Any animal, which according to the records of Pinellas County Animal Services has bitten a human more than once, or exhibited aggressive behavior, or has been declared dangerous pursuant to Chapter 767.12, Chapter 14 Pinellas County Code, or any comparable law, shall not be on the property of the family child care home.

+10. All areas and surfaces accessible to children shall be free of toxic substances and hazardous materials/equipment/tools, including power tools, plastic bags, matches, candles, lighters, etc. These items as well as knives, sharp tools, BB guns, pellet guns and other potentially dangerous hazards, shall either be stored in a locked area or must be inaccessible and out of a child's reach.

+11. All potentially harmful items including cleaning supplies, flammable products, poisonous and toxic and hazardous materials must be labeled and used according to manufacturer's recommendation.